 The mission of the Mill Valley City Council is to serve faithfully the residents and businesses of Mill Valley and nurture the City’s overall quality of life.
 The Council does this by setting policy for the City and direction for Mill Valley’s City Manager and its Boards and Commissions, at all times guided by values core to Mill Valley’s heritage.

 The City Council meets on the 1st & 3rd Mondays each month at 7:00 p.m. in the Council Chambers at Mill Valley City Hall, 26 Corte Madera Avenue.
 Please check the City Calendar to verify meeting dates and times, as holidays and other events sometimes change the regular schedule.

-In early 2012 the City Council conducted a strategic planning session in which it established 19 Priority Projects to support the Mission Statements, address Council Core Values, and implement Key Issues for the Fiscal Years 2012-2014.
-These projects were subsequently included the budget discussions for the two-year General Fund budget and are reflected in the funding decisions for the current fiscal year.
+Every year, the City Council conducts a strategic planning session in which it establishes its Priority Projects to support the Mission Statements, address Council Core Values, and implement Key Issues for the upcoming Fiscal Year.
+These projects are subsequently included the budget discussions for the two-year General Fund budget and are reflected in the funding decisions for the current fiscal year.